Submitted by

 This resolution is a combination of several motions together, therefore it is complex with many calls for implementation.
 One of the major items is the ask for a global situation analysis regarding the impacts of poisons on wild fauna, identifying priorities for conservation action in terms of threatened species, types of poisoning and geographical areas and gathering evidence of successful interventions to prevent poisoning.
 Due to the fact that IUCN and SSC do not have a programme of work on this issue, this will need major funds to carry out such a global situation analysis.
 The IUCN Secretariat Focal Point of this Resolution in the Global Species Programme has discussed with the SSC Focal Point to start with a desk study and to work on a proposal for funding for a global situation analysis.
 The desk study has started in February 2018.
 It is important that the IUCN Council can support funding and the fundraising efforts towards this important ask of the resolution.

-Briefly describe what future actions are needed for the implementation of this Resolution:
+Future actions / activities needed for the implementation of this Resolution

 Capacity building: EWT will continue and expand wildlife poisoning intervention training and promote the establishment of laboratory analytical facilities in countries where none exists.